giupardeb/EpiMethEx/README.md

 5. fifth parameter is a upperbound of genes
 6. sixth parameter, is the number of cores that you can use to analysis
 7. seventh parameter determines if genes expression of data are linear
-8. eighth parameter determines if methylation data are linear
+8. eighth parameter determines the test to apply on expression dataset.
+If TRUE will apply t-student test, otherwise will apply Kolmogorov-Smirnov test
+9. ninth parameter, determines the test to apply on methylation dataset.
+If TRUE will apply t-student test, otherwise will apply Kolmogorov-Smirnov tes

 ### TESTING (System Configuration)
 * OS: Ubuntu 18.04 - 64 bit
 * CPU: 8 Cores